jherrane/scadyn/README.md

 **Windows**
 Library locations and compiler probably need changing.
 Never tried, so good luck!

+### PyMesh

+The farce also known as maintaining of PyMesh (for further confusion, the actual package is `pymesh2` in package maintaining services) makes it really annoying to use on contemporary systems with `python>v3.6`.
+I got it working using conda.

+With conda installed, create an Python 3.6 environment via

+`conda create -n py36 python=3.6 anaconda`

+then activate the new environment with

+`conda activate py36`

+Finally, we need to install two necessary libraries, PyMesh and MeshIO, with

+`conda install -c conda-forge pymesh2 meshio`

+Nowhere do we have official instructions that work, so just trust me and use this!
+Given that we can still create an 3.6 environment, this approach should work till the end of time.

 ## Run
 Run install if you dare.
 All errors should indicate what dependencies I forgot about.
 The basic command is:
 ```